Skip to content

 ___________________________________________________________________________________________________________________________________________________________________

-Luis Golcher, Principal, IPG
+Luis Golcher, Senior MES Consultant, IPG

 This presentation explores various methods for measuring the financial impact of performance improvements in manufacturing equipment.
 While multiple approaches exist, the focus will be on evaluating which methods are most practical and effective for assessing the economic benefits of enhancing equipment performance.